Texas Military Forces Museum

 The Texas Military Forces Museum (officially the Brigadier General John C.L.
 Scribner Texas Military Forces Museum) is a history museum in Austin, Texas.
 It is hosted by the Texas Military Department at Camp Mabry and is part of the United States Army Historical Program.

 It is open to the public Tuesday-Sunday from 10am-4pm CST.
 Admission is free.
 Access to Camp Mabry requires a government issued identification, such as a driver's license, passport, or common access card.
 Approximately 159,000 tourists visited from 1992-2007.

-The museum's stated mission is "to tell the story of the Texas Military Forces from 1823 through the present and into the future, support the mission of the Texas Military Forces, honor our veterans, educate our fellow citizens, promote espirit d' corps among the men and women of the Texas Military Forces, and inspire youth to serve."
+The museum's stated mission is "to tell the story of the Texas Military Forces from 1823 through the present and into the future, support the mission of the Texas Military Forces, honor our veterans, educate our fellow citizens, promote esprit de corps among the men and women of the Texas Military Forces, and inspire youth to serve."

 As of 2018, the 45,000 sqft museum has indoor and outdoor galleries featuring 24 major exhibits, which includes over 10,000 artifacts, 36 vehicles, 8 dioramas, 16 macro environments, 16 macro artifacts, and over 50 uniformed mannequins.
 The library and archive features over 10,000 books and 20,000 photos available for research.

 History

 The Texas Military Forces Museum began in 1986 with an effort directed by Adjutant General of Texas Major General James T. Dennis and led by Brigadier General John C. L. Scribner to establish a museum and archival collection for the history of Texas Military Forces.
-In 1987, United States Army Center of Military History provided authorization for its location at Camp Mabry, a joint owned federal-state military installation in Austin, Texas that serves as the Texas Military Department headquarters.
+In 1987, United States Army Center of Military History provided authorization for its location at Camp Mabry, a jointly owned federal-state military installation in Austin, Texas that serves as the Texas Military Department headquarters.
 In 1990, Adjutant General of Texas Major General William C. Wilson designated Building 6 for its location, a mess originally constructed in 1918.
 It officially opened to the public on November 14, 1992.